dcaltekin/dcaltekin/README.md

 #### ⚡ Experiences

-I was an intern at a Web Agency for 6 months.
+I was an intern at a Web Agency for 1 year.

 #### 👯 Education